PhosphorylatedRabbits/brontes/README.md

-# thunder
+# Brontes

-Thunder simplifies the way you train your pytorch models.
+Brontes is your helping cyclops for your pytorch models training.
 It is based on [pytorch_lightning](https://github.com/williamFalcon/pytorch-lightning) It comes with an example script in `example/mnist.py` that you can adapt for your needs.